Garvitkul/Garvitkul/README.md

 > **AWS Certified Cloud-native DevOps Engineer with 1.5+ years of experience in designing, implementing, and managing scalable and secure cloud-based infrastructure and CI/CD pipelines.**

 ## About Me -
+- 😉 Currently working on something complex and cool.
 - 👷 Official AWS Community Builder.
 - 💻 Working as a DevOps <img src="https://upload.wikimedia.org/wikipedia/commons/c/c0/Devops-toolchain-es.svg" width="3%"> and Cloud Engineer ☁️ for [Euronext](https://en.wikipedia.org/wiki/Euronext) (Largest center for debt and funds listings in the world).
 - 👨🏻‍🏫 Actively engaged in fostering tech community through the creation of tech content and sharing useful information.